-*** PLEASE NOTE – WE EXPECT TO START ADVERTISING COURSES FOR APRIL 2016 ONWARDS TOWARDS LATE FEBRUARY, WITH ALL COURSES BOOKABLE BY THE END OF MARCH. ***
+*** PLEASE NOTE – WE HAVE STARTED ADVERTISING COURSES FOR APRIL 2016 ONWARDS, WITH ALL COURSES ADVERTISED BY THE END OF MARCH. ***

 Who is the course for and can I attend?

 Advisers are crucial to Arts Award.
 They need to communicate with children and young people successfully and offer them effective support while they are working towards their Award.

 This course is suitable for anyone who works with young people up to the age of 25 and meets the requirements outlined in the Arts Award adviser person specification.

 This course is also available as a SEN focused training course for adults who work with children and young people with special educational needs or requirements.

 Prior to attending Discover and Explore training you can take a few minutes to complete our ‘Interactive Introduction to Arts Award’.
 The information provided in this quiz will give you an overview of Arts Award in preparation for training and should take no longer than 10 minutes.

 How do I book?

 To find out more about booking a Discover & Explore training course you can view our step-by-step guide.
 Or you can go straight to our Course Search feature, where you can find a suitable course and make your booking.